 Vita West Muir

-She has secured scores of grants to support LPA’s work, at the local, state and federal levels.
-Her Project Poetry Live! was selected by the U. S. Department of Education for a major three-year grant.
+Muir has secured scores of grants to support LPA’s work, at the local, state and federal levels.
+Her 24-year-old arts-in-education residency, Project Poetry Live!, was selected by the U. S. Department of Education for a major, three-year Model Middle School grant, one of only 32 nationally.
 She has served on the boards of The Connecticut Junior Republic, Young Audiences, and the Connecticut Commission on the Arts and as an NEA panelist.
-Muir received her B.S. in Biology from Fordham University and had a long career as a writer, specializing in medical science.
-She was Managing Editor of The Bioastronautics Data and Biomedical Results of Apollo for NASA and has written for Reader’s Digest, Family Health Magazine, and others.
-Her awards include Rotary’s Paul Harris Medal, The Elizabeth L. Mahaffey Arts Administration Fellowship, the Inge Morath Award and, most recently, the 2008 Connecticut Governor’s Award for Excellence in Culture and Tourism.